jthhhh123-wq/elec5305-project-540101436/proposal.md

 # Project Proposal: Keyword Spotting in Noisy Environments

 ## 1. General Topic
 This project will focus on **keyword spotting (KWS)**, which refers to the detection of specific spoken keywords from continuous audio streams.
-KWS is widely used in applications such as voice assistants, smart home devices, and hands-free interfaces.
+KWS is widely used in applications such as voice assistants (e.g., “Hey Siri”), smart home devices, and hands-free interfaces.

-A common challenge for KWS systems is **robustness in noisy environments** (e.g., background chatter, traffic, or music).
-The project will investigate approaches to improve performance under such conditions, leveraging available datasets and baseline models.
+A key challenge for KWS systems is **robustness in noisy environments**, where background sounds such as conversation, traffic, or music can significantly reduce recognition accuracy.
+Improving the resilience of KWS systems is critical for reliable deployment in real-world applications.
+This project will explore general strategies for building and evaluating noise-robust KWS systems, with a focus on balancing accuracy and efficiency.

 ## 2. Research Question
+The project aims to address the following research questions:
-- How can keyword spotting models maintain high accuracy when exposed to different types of noise?
+- How can keyword spotting models maintain high accuracy when exposed to different types and levels of noise?
-- What methods of feature extraction, data augmentation, or model architecture can improve robustness without significantly increasing computational cost?
+- What kinds of input features (e.g., MFCCs, spectrograms, learned embeddings) are more robust to noise distortions?
+- To what extent can data augmentation (e.g., adding artificial noise during training) improve generalization to unseen noisy conditions?
+- How do different model architectures (e.g., CNNs, RNNs, Transformer-based models) compare in terms of robustness and computational cost?

 ## 3. Proposed Approach
-The proposed approach will explore KWS systems in a general framework:
+The proposed approach will explore KWS systems in a **general framework**:
-- **Dataset**: Use standard corpora such as Google Speech Commands or other publicly available datasets.
+- **Dataset**: Use standard corpora such as the Google Speech Commands dataset or other publicly available datasets for training and evaluation.
-- **Features**: Investigate audio representations such as MFCCs, spectrograms, or learned embeddings.
+- **Features**: Investigate different audio representations such as MFCCs, log-mel spectrograms, and possibly pre-trained embeddings from self-supervised speech models.
-- **Models**: Consider a range of architectures, from traditional classifiers (e.g., CNN, RNN) to more recent deep learning models.
+- **Models**: Consider a range of architectures, from lightweight CNN-based models for efficiency, to recurrent or transformer-based models that capture temporal patterns more effectively.
-- **Noise Handling**: Explore techniques like data augmentation, noise injection, or specialized training objectives to improve resilience.
+- **Noise Handling**: Explore approaches such as noise injection during training, signal enhancement preprocessing, and evaluation across different SNR conditions.
+- **Baseline vs. Extended Approaches**: Start with a simple baseline model, then gradually extend by adding noise-robust strategies and comparing performance.

 At this stage, the focus will be on **broad exploration** rather than committing to a single detailed solution.
-Specific implementations will be selected later based on feasibility and available resources.
+Specific implementations will be selected later based on feasibility, available resources, and initial experimental results.

 ## 4. Evaluation Plan
 The project will adopt both objective and subjective evaluation methods:
 - **Accuracy / F1-score**: Measure keyword recognition performance on clean vs. noisy test sets.
-- **Confusion matrix analysis**: Examine which keywords are most affected by noise.
+- **Confusion matrix analysis**: Identify which keywords are most affected by noise and common misclassifications.
-- **Robustness testing**: Test models under different noise levels (e.g., varying SNR conditions).
+- **Robustness testing**: Evaluate system performance under controlled noise levels (e.g., at 20 dB, 10 dB, 0 dB SNR).
-- (Optional) **Efficiency metrics**: Compare computation and memory usage across models.
+- **Efficiency metrics**: (Optional) Compare computation time and memory usage to assess deployability on resource-limited devices.
+- **Qualitative evaluation**: Listen to selected noisy audio samples to check whether results match subjective human judgment.

 ## 5. Expected Outcome
-- Identification of key factors influencing KWS performance under noise.
-- A baseline system that demonstrates acceptable accuracy in clean conditions, with analysis of performance drops under noise.
-- Insights into potential improvement strategies, which can be further explored in the final project phase.
+- A baseline KWS system trained on a standard dataset and evaluated under both clean and noisy conditions.
+- Quantitative analysis of how noise degrades recognition accuracy, with insights into the most challenging noise scenarios.
+- A comparison of different techniques (e.g., data augmentation, alternative features) that may improve noise robustness.
+- Practical lessons on the trade-off between accuracy and efficiency in KWS systems, with suggestions for future improvements.

 ## 6. Project Plan
-- **Week 5**: Conduct literature review on keyword spotting (KWS) and collect baseline GitHub implementations and datasets (e.g., Google Speech Commands).
+- **Week 5**: Conduct literature review on keyword spotting (KWS) and survey existing GitHub implementations.
+Collect datasets (e.g., Google Speech Commands).
-- **Week 6**: Implement a simple baseline KWS system and verify functionality on clean data.
+- **Week 6**: Implement a simple baseline KWS system and test its accuracy on clean audio.
 - **Week 7**: Introduce noisy conditions (add background noise, vary SNR levels) and evaluate baseline robustness.
-- **Week 8**: Explore possible improvements, such as data augmentation or alternative feature extraction methods.
+- **Week 8**: Explore improvements such as data augmentation, noise-invariant features, or preprocessing techniques.
-- **Week 9**: Test and compare improved models against the baseline, focusing on accuracy and robustness.
+- **Week 9**: Test and compare improved models against the baseline, focusing on accuracy, robustness, and possible efficiency.
-- **Week 10**: Consolidate results, prepare analysis, and finalize the proposal report/presentation.
+- **Week 10**: Consolidate results, summarize findings, and prepare the final project report and presentation.

 ## 7. References
-- Google Speech Commands Dataset (Warden, 2018).
+- Warden, P. (2018).
+Speech Commands: A dataset for limited-vocabulary speech recognition.
+Google Research.
-- TensorFlow and PyTorch implementations of keyword spotting (various GitHub repositories).
+- TensorFlow and PyTorch GitHub repositories on keyword spotting.
-- Research papers and GitHub resources on noise-robust speech recognition and KWS.
+- Research literature on noise-robust speech recognition and data augmentation in audio processing.